 - Diabetic retinopathy is an important cause of blindness, and occurs as a result of long-term accumulated damage to the small blood vessels in the retina.
 After 15 years of diabetes, approximately 2 percent of people become blind, and about 10 percent develop severe visual impairment.

 - It is among the leading causes of kidney failure.
 10-20 percent of people with diabetes die of kidney failure.

 - Diabetic neuropathy is damage to the nerves as a result of diabetes, and affects up to 50 percent of people with diabetes.
 Although many different problems can occur as a result of diabetic neuropathy, common symptoms are tingling, pain, numbness, or weakness in the feet and hands.

 - The overall risk of dying among people with diabetes is at least double the risk of their peers without diabetes.

 Western Medical View

-Early diagnosis can be accomplished through relatively inexpensive blood testing.
+Early diagnosis is possible and can be accomplished through relatively inexpensive blood testing.

 Chinese Medical View

 According to the World Health Organisation, acupuncture has a therapeutic effect on diabetes mellitus (non-insulin-dependent)*

 In Chinese medicine, diabetes falls under the category of ‘Xiaoke disease’ or ‘wasting and thirsting disease’: a disease marked by symptoms of frequent drinking and urination.
 In the traditional sense, its pathogenesis is ‘Yin deficiency and dryness-heat’, a result of excess heat and dampness accumulating in the body.